berkeleyauv/electrical_training/README.md

 > "*Note: If you already feel comfortable with all the concepts below, feel free to skip this whole training all together.*"

+### Pre-requsites:
+- None

 At the end of the training, you will know:

 1. Basic Circuit (Electronic) Concepts
-1. Basic Firmware
+2. Basic Firmware
-2. Basic Printed Circuit Board Design (PCB) CAD Tools
+3. Basic Printed Circuit Board Design (PCB) CAD Tools

 ### High Level View:
 <p align="center">